 Arun Chopra - executive director (medical)

-Arun is the Medical Director of the Commission.
-Prior to taking up this role in 2020, he was a consultant psychiatrist in Edinburgh; Wellington, New Zealand; and in Nottingham (where he also trained in psychiatry).
+Prior to taking up his role as executive director in 2020, Arun was a consultant psychiatrist in Edinburgh; Wellington, New Zealand; and in Nottingham (where he also trained in psychiatry).
 On a career break from medicine, he worked as a House of Commons Clerk.
 He has post-graduate qualifications in clinical psychiatry; medical law and ethics and an executive MBA.
-He has an interest in mental health law research (0000-0002-5895-0645 - ORCID).
-He was a member of sub-groups of the independent reviews of mental health law in England (2018-19) and in Scotland (2020-21).
-He has provided evidence to committees at Holyrood and Westminster.
+He has an interest in mental health law research.
+Arun was a member of sub-groups of the independent reviews of mental health law in England (2018-19) and in Scotland (2020-21).
 A previous recipient of the College’s Laughlin prize, he is a Fellow of the Royal College of Psychiatrists.
+In 2024, he was awarded the President’s Medal from the College for significant contributions to improving the lives of people with mental illness.

 Claire Lamza - executive director (nursing)